Cream, red and pale. The gentlemen behind Stump City Brewing Co. will tell you just make beer.

 They don’t just make beer here, though.
 Stump City is much bigger than its homebrew-grade one-barrel system or its space.
-They build community here.
+They build a community here.

-It’s a community that’s not a necessarily a craft-focused crowd.
+It’s a community that’s not necessarily a craft-focused crowd.
 They come – typically by word of mouth – for the connections that occur while the pints are flowing.
 There are plenty of conversation pieces strewn throughout – and a story behind nearly every one of them.